Celtic68/grbUniformOrdering/WeeklyReflection.md

 #### Tasks Completed:
 * Finished the Text Application Screen Flow document
 * Created the initial project structure in IntelliJ and got it pushed to GitHub
+* Transformed all the documents to markdown language and pushed them all to Github

 I started the week by finishing off the text document for the screen flow – this is a really helpful document as it provides more of a detailed flow than the visual in my opinion.